-Ref Rank Status Date Торіс HSESAP Ref.
-Finding Action Progress Review Action# HEALTH A ND SAFE sY H&S.10 Blue Closed Oct 11 (LNG audit) Storage of Hazardous Materials 0000-S-90- 04-O-0270- 00-E Appendix 9 Clause 6 of the Chemicals Management Specification, forming part of the Occupational Health and Hygiene Standard requires that "a full Material Safety Data Sheet (MSDS), in English and Russian shall be made available for all chemicals and oil products used at the site".
+Ref 11 Rank 12 Status Date Торіс HSESAP Ref.
+Finding Action Progress Review Action# HEALTH AN ND SAFET Υ Υ H&S.10 Blue Closed Oct 11 (LNG audit) Storage of Hazardous Materials 0000-S-90- 04-O-0270- 00-E Appendix 9 Clause 6 of the Chemicals Management Specification, forming part of the Occupational Health and Hygiene Standard requires that "a full Material Safety Data Sheet (MSDS), in English and Russian shall be made available for all chemicals and oil products used at the site".
 The following non-compliances were noted in the chemical storage area: • No MSDS (in English or Russian) was available in the C103 store for the Hydranal Coulomat AD reagent.
-An electronic copy of the MSDS was later produced for inspection in the office but the MSDS file in C103 was incomplete. • In C104 and C106 the MSDS for chemicals stored were only available in Russian. in each chemical store.
+An electronic copy of the MSDS was later produced for inspection in the office but the MSDS file in C103 was incomplete. • In C104 and C106 the MSDS for chemicals stored were only available in Russian.
+Action: Ensure that dual language MSDS documentation is provided in each chemical store.
 Periodically check the documentation, for example during audits and inspections.
-18.09.12: (response in conjunction with H&amp;S.11) The revealed noncompliances have been eliminated: All materials stored inside the chemical storages have MSDS in a special folder kept near the relevant materials.
+18.09.12: (response in conjunction with H&S.11) The revealed noncompliances have been eliminated: All materials stored inside the chemical storages have MSDS in a special folder kept near the relevant materials.
 The responsible person for chemical storage has been appointed (Popov Rostislav) who regularly conducts inspection of the labelling of the materials in accordance with SAP system.
 In case the vendor provide MSDS in one language the Act of noncompliance is issued and the missing documents are provided.
 01.10.12: LNG-specific action closed, but finding remains open to cover other MSDS issues arising from the Sept 12 monitoring visit.
 Oct 13: During the PA-A Platform audit, dual language MSDS were found to accompany the majority of observed chemicals.
 However, there were a number of chemicals in the main chemical store which were accompanied by only English or Russian MSDS.
 At OPF, need to ensure that all hazardous wastes are appropriately labelled in both Russian and English.
 Action #618857: Undertake an asset-wide review of the compliance with HSESAP requirements (Chemicals Management Specification) with regard to MSDS availability and adequate labelling.
+13.02.14: A specially created commission (including HSE specialist, warehouse specialists and managers) conducts regular checks on the assets: inspections- quarterly, HSE audit-1 annually.
+Details of recent inspections/audits at assets was provided.
+In case any deficiencies are revealed the appropriate actions are implemented.
+In view that still isolated instances of missing MSDS occur, SEIC proposes to close the action and address the issue on a case by case basis.
 612859 - CLOSED 1/10/12 618857 - CLOSED Finding CLOSED 19/03/14